splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 #.
 In the :guilabel:`env` field, enter the name of the variable.
 You will use this key to access your variable within a test.
 #.
 In the :guilabel:`value` field, enter the value that will replace the variable when the test is run.
 #.
 (Optional) In the :guilabel:`Description` field, enter a description to explain the purpose of the variable for future reference.
 A description is particularly helpful when you conceal the variable and cannot reveal its value.
 #.
 (Optional) Select :guilabel:`Conceal value` to permanently conceal the value to all users.
-See :ref:`concealed-gv` to learn more.
 #.
-Once you're satisfied with your Global Variable, select :guilabel:`Add`.
+Once you're satisfied with your Global variable, select :guilabel:`Add`.

 Edit a Global Variable
 ====================================
-To edit the key or description of a Global Variable, visit the Global Variables page and edit within the field.
+To edit the key or description of a Global variable, visit the Global variables page and edit within the field.
 Select :guilabel:`Save` when you're finished editing.

-Editing the value of a saved Concealed Global Variable clears the previous value.
+Editing the value of a saved concealed Global variable clears the previous value.
 You must provide a new value and select :guilabel:`Save` to apply it.

 .. _gv-test: